mdanyalmalik/panel-trace/README.md

 ## Using The App

 1. Open **Settings** from the home screen.
-2. Add and save a Voyage API key.
+2. In **Embeddings**, add and save a Voyage API key.
+3. In **Reasoning**, add and save a Gemini API key.
-3. Open **Read**.
+4. Open **Read**.
-4. Add a folder containing PDF files.
+5. Add a folder containing PDF files.
-5. Wait for PDFs to index, or watch their status in the PDF list.
+6. Wait for PDFs to index, or watch their status in the PDF list.
-6. Open a PDF.
+7. Open a PDF.
-7. Ask a question in the chat panel.
+8. Ask a question in the chat panel.
-8. Click an evidence card to open the matching page in a separate evidence window.
+9. Click an evidence citation to open the matching page in a separate evidence window.

 ## Project Structure